RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 Descriptive - 6 Questions (to be attempted - 4) | 90 minutes | 50 |

-Having said that, according to me the overall difficulty level of the exam was MODERATE.
+According to the mandate and general analysis the overall difficulty level of the exam was MODERATE.

-Given below is the paper wise difficulty levels of the phase 2 exam:
+Given below is the paper wise difficulty level of the phase 2 exam:

 Paper | Name of the Paper/Subject | Overall Level |